-Arguably the most famous fjord in Norway, the Geirangerfjord has everything you want in a fjord: steep sides, green forest, grazing animals, mountaintop farmsteads, slender waterfalls and picturesque hamlets.
-To get up close and personal take the car ferry that runs along the fjord between the villages of Geiranger and Hellesylt, or head to the lookout points on the mountain roads nearby.
-The fjord was made even more famous around the world thanks to the 2015 disaster movie Bølgen (The Wave), which depicts a plausible scenario whereby a mountain collapses into the fjord causing a tidal wave that wipes out Geiranger.
-You have been warned...
+Arguably the most famous fjord in Norway, the Geirangerfjord is known for its emerald forests, slender waterfalls, and picturesque hamlets.
+To get up close and personal, take the car ferry that runs between the villages of Geiranger and Hellesylt, or head to the lookout points on the mountain roads nearby.
+Geirangerfjord was made even more famous around the world thanks to the 2015 disaster movie Bølgen (The Wave).
+We won't spoil the ending, but you've been warned.

 By David Nikel, AFAR Local Expert